 The Foundation receives donor restricted pledges for scholarships, projects and programs that are temporarily in nature and pledges without donor restrictions, some of which are to be received over several years.
 The Foundation records these multi-year pledges net of a present value discount.
 These discounts are amortized between the date the promise to give is initially recognized and the date the cash or other contributed assets are to be received.
-As of December 31, 2023 and 2022, the fair value of contributions receivable is estimated by discounting the future cash flows using a rate between 2.10% and 7.47%.
+As of December 31, 2024 and 2023, the fair value of contributions receivable is estimated by discounting the future cash flows using a rate of 4.27%.